HIGHLANDERS DIET (a Gaelic Scotland Nutrition Walk)

 |Tomgoulach, last standing building used as sheep shelter © 2019 Katarina Tothova|

 What Probiotics?When making cheese, there is lots of whey liquid left over at the first stage of cheese making, which involves natural curdling and squeezing the curds dry.
 Some of this fermented (sour) whey would be drunk straight up, some probably given to animals and some was processed further to mysterious liquor Blandium.
 There is a historical record about special way of churning a warmed up whey liquid with a “machine with stiff hairs” so it would become frothy, named Frau, possibly from Froth.
-Drinking of whey liquid seemed to have a ritualistic character in old Scotland and probably this ritual was making sure all members of family or farming community took the beneficial drink to ensure their health.
+Drinking of whey liquid seemed to have a ritualistic character in old Scotland.
+It is possible this ritual was making sure, all members of family or farming community, took the beneficial drink to ensure their health.

 While young female cows were always kept for milk, male bulls or calves would provide source of meat.
 However, most cattle were bred as a currency to be sold for English markets and typical Highland family would not have meat or beef daily.
 But visitors would always be offered “flesh” by a family, to show their best hospitality.
 Additional sources of meat would be available, at least for some, in form of fish, deer, wild rabbit, hare, pigeons, various heathland birds and also goats.
 Later in history, breeding of wool-bearing sheep would take-over in Highlands on request from English markets and mutton would possibly become more common on their menu.

 We cannot forget to mention, that offal was eaten and considered very good for health.
 Broth soup would be cooked from bones and some harder parts of meat and offal.
 Whole animal would be well used, including blood which was mixed into a haggis (taigeis), blood pudding or sausage (marag).
 Skins would also be used for leather and many would be sold to English markets.

 From flesh to fairies